-Levels of Emergencies: This plan is designed to provide guidelines for responding to a variety of incidents and emergencies.
-Emergencies will require varying levels of response.
+Levels of Emergencies: This plan is designed to provide guidelines for responding to a variety of incidents and emergencies including situations that present an immediate threat of health or safety of students or employees.
+Emergencies will require varying levels of response and notification.
 Each incident will be evaluated on a case-by-case basis.
 Level 2 Major Emergencies and Level 3 Disasters will require notification of the Emergency Response Team.
 The College president or his /her designee(s) serve as the overall Emergency Director during any major emergency or disaster.

-- 1. Level 1 Minor Emergency A campus emergency with limited impact that does not affect the overall operation and function of the college.
-Examples include a minor hazardous material incident, small fire, or temporary limited power outage.
-A minor emergency will not normally entail notification of the Emergency Response Team except through routine communications. - 2.
-Level 2 Major Emergency A local emergency that has disrupted or potentially may disrupt significant operation of the college or adversely impact a major population of the community.
-Examples include serious crimes on campus, major fires, death(s), or partial infrastructure failure. - 3.
-Level 3 Disaster A community-wide emergency that potentially disrupts the operations of the entire college and involves major damage or systems failure.
+- 1. Level 1 Minor Emergency A campus emergency with limited impact that does not affect the overall safety of students and employees and operation and function of the college.
+Examples include a minor hazardous material incident, water leak/pipe break or small or temporary limited power outage.
+A minor emergency will not normally entail notification of the Emergency Response Team except through routine communications to specific individuals. - 2.
+Level 2 Major Emergency A campus emergency that has disrupted or potentially may disrupt significant operation of the college, be a safety hazard to students and employees or adversely impact a major population of the campus community.
+Examples include serious crimes on campus, fires, death(s) of students, or partial infrastructure failure. - 3.
+Level 3 Disaster A campus or community-wide emergency that potentially disrupts the operations of the entire college and involves major death, damage or systems failure.
 Disasters impact not only the college, but possibly the surrounding community and beyond.

 Examples include tornadoes, widespread extended power outage, severe natural disasters, fast spreading disease or serious acts of violence or terrorism.